Breaking the generational cycle of housing instability

 Even while still young, children with high ACE scores are more likely to be anxious and depressed, and have cognitive, socio-emotional, and behavioral health issues.
 These include attention deficit hyperactivity disorder (ADHD) and developmental delays as well as speech and language deficits.

-For children in homeless shelters, very long stays during their critical developmental years compound the ACEs prevalent in their lives.
+For children experiencing housing instability, very long stays in shelters during critical developmental years compound the ACEs already prevalent in their lives.
 This increases their rates of developmental challenges, serious disease, disability, early death, and becoming homeless again later in their lives.

 ACEs are more frequent in minority and low-income communities where families are most likely to experience housing instability.
 This helps to explain the pernicious generational cycle of family homelessness.
 To learn more, see Aced Out In Tier II Shelters.